mtaupiq/mtaupiq/README.md

-- 👋 Hi, I’m @mtaupiq
+- 👋 Hi, I’m Muhammad Taupiq
-- 👀 I’m interested in ...
+- 👀 I’m interested in Javascript
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Next.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Project with Next.js or NodeJS
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Email me at mtaupiq@gmail.com

 <!---
 mtaupiq/mtaupiq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.